dotkernel/queue/docs/book/v1/commands.md

 The commands available are:

-1. `GetFailedMessagesCommand.php` - returns logs with messages that failed to process (levelName:error)
+1. `GetFailedMessagesCommand.php (failed)` - returns logs with messages that failed to process (levelName:error)
-2. `GetProcessedMessagesCommand.php` - returns logs with messages that were successfully processed (levelName:info)
+2. `GetProcessedMessagesCommand.php (procecssed)` - returns logs with messages that were successfully processed (levelName:info)

-Both commands are used to extract data that can be filtered by period from the log file.
+3. `GetQueuedMessagesCommand (inventory)` - returns all queued messages from Redis stream 'messages'

 The commands can be run in two different ways:

 ### CLI